twr14152/Go-Network-Scripts/arista/README.md

 ### Arista
+- 01/31/2026 Created script that runs jsonRPC using hostfile.txt and host.cfg files to run commands as well as configs
+  -  arista/jsonRPC/main.go
 - 07/20/2025 Finally got ssh using hostfile working
   * ssh_using_hostfile/main.go
 - 07/06/2025 Using Containerlabs for testing (Apple Silicon pushed me in this direction -- Not looking back)